w3cloud/cassandra-jom/README.md

 <ul>
 <li>An easy to use java object mapper, built around DataStax's Java CQL driver.
 <li>It can automatically create tables and add columns from your cql annotated domain objects.
-<li>jom can autogenerate UUID
+<li>jom can auto-generate UUID
-<li>Support for composite id
+<li>Composite keys are well supported.
+Keys can be designated as either partition key or cluster keys, using the CqlId annotation.
-<li>Automatically converts Java camelcasing namings to cql style naming.
+<li>Automatically converts Java camel-casing namings to cql style naming.
 For example, if you have an entity CarModel, the corresponding table name will be car_model.
 <li>Embed objects within your entity.
 For example, you can embed Address class inside your User entity.
 <li>JPA style annotations.
 CqlEntity, CqlId, CqlAutoGen, CqlEmbed, CqlStoreAsJson
 <li>Cassandra has very limited quering capabilities.
 Jom gets round the limilitation by implementing filter feature.
 <li>In cassandra, it is efficient to update just the modified fileds.
 Coloumn level updates can be done, using updateColoumn method.
+<li>Cassandra light weight transaction support.
+Inserts, updates and deletes can be done in batches.
 </ul>

 <h5>Maven Dependency</h5>